iseries/Neos-Sia/README.md

 ### Your data belongs to you!
 This [Flow](https://flow.neos.io) package allows you to store assets (resources) in [Sia](https://sia.tech/) - a decentralized cloud storage platform.
 No servers, no trusted third parties.

 **!!!
 Please note that this package is still in development.
 It was NOT tested in production.
-You should use this package in a development context.**
+You should use it in a development context only.**
 ## Sia?
 > Sia leverages blockchain technology to create a data storage marketplace that is more robust and more affordable than traditional cloud storage providers.